 Personal Capital vs Mint 2026: Which Personal Finance App Actually Wins?

 If you've never stress-refreshed your bank account at 11pm wondering where the last $400 vanished, honestly, are you even adulting?
-Because most of us have been there — and someone always swoops in with the genius advice to "just get a budgeting app."
+Most of us have been there — and someone always swoops in with the genius advice to "just get a budgeting app."
 Cool, thanks.
 Except now you're 45 minutes deep into a Reddit thread arguing whether Personal Capital or Mint is better, and you're somehow more confused than when you started.

 Let's dig in.